aiji42/prisma-data-proxy-alt/README.md

 This is a library to alternate and self-host the [Prisma Data Proxy (cloud.prisma.io)](https://www.prisma.io/docs/concepts/data-platform/data-proxy).

 In order to deploy your project to edge runtimes (such as Cloudflare Workers or Vercel Edge Functions) and use Prisma, you will need to use the Prisma Data Proxy.
-However, it is currently only available in a limited number of regions and the choice of data sources is limited.
-There is also the stress of latency caused by cold standby.
+However, at present, instances can only be built in limited areas, and there are also delays caused by cold standby.
+This is a very stressful problem.

-Therefore, I have created a server library that replaces the Prisma Data Proxy.
-Using it, you are free from those stressful limitations.
+Therefore, we have created a server library to replace Prisma Data Proxy.
+With it, you are free from stressful limitations.
-You can deploy it on any platform in any region you like and use any data source you like, such as Supabase.
+You can deploy it on any platform in any region you like and use any data source you like, such as Supabase or Planetscale.

 No changes are required to your prisma client code, just set the `DATABASE_URL` to the URL you self-hosted with this library.
+This is not an official library, but it works the same as Prisma Data Proxy.

 ## Overview